fgnt/pb_sed/README.md

 To train tag-conditioned BiCRNNs instead add ```trainer.model.tag_conditioning=True``` to the commands.

-Add ```external=False``` to the commands to exclude external data from BiCRNN training and to use pseudo labels obtained without external data.
+Add ```external_data=False``` to the commands to exclude external data from BiCRNN training and to use pseudo labels obtained without external data.

 For hyper-parameter tuning, run
 ```bash